 The Australians weren’t convinced, but were overruled – apparently the Americans knew more about Aussie automotive taste than the locals.
 So Chrysler went ahead and developed a huge hardtop coupe based on the VH sedan.
 Deciding there was no point doing things by halves – they gave it the longest boot on any Australian car ever made – before or since.

-So there was at least one advantage to buying the huge and unloved VH/VJ/CH coupes – they had roll down rear windows.
+There was at least one advantage to buying the huge and unloved VH/VJ/CH coupes – they had roll down rear side glass to give passengers and driver the full pillarless experience.
 But really – apart from a bigger boot, that was the only advantage they offered over the Charger.
 Interior room was about the same, while performance and handling weren’t quite a match for the shorter, lighter Charger, and neither was fuel economy.

 Aussies knew all that.
 So if you were in the market for a hip, sporty, locally made coupe that could double as family transport – you chose the Charger.
 If you wanted performance and economy - the Hemi 6 offered both.
 If you wanted more status - you could go for 318, 340 or 360 cubes.
 Unless of course your local Ford or Holden dealers could talk you into a HQ Monaro or XA Falcon coupe, but that’s another story...